 Vici is a funding instrument from the Talent Scheme.
-Several senior researchers at Erasmus University Rotterdam have been awarded this grant and given the opportunity to build up their own research group, often in anticipation of a tenured professorship.
+Several senior researchers at Erasmus University Rotterdam have been awarded this prestigious grant.
+The Vici grant targets senior researchers who have successfully demonstrated the ability to develop their own innovative lines of research.
+In doing so, they have also supervised young researchers.
+Researchers who receive a Vici grant have the opportunity to further develop their research group, often in anticipation of a tenured professorship, if they do not already have one.

 Vici grants in 2023